Borreby: Architecture

 The interior is dominated by Joachim Lorentz Holten Castenschiold's modernizations carried out in the 1750s and restorations from 1883 to 1884 and 1923–24.

 The east and west wings of the outer courtyard date from Christian Friis' expansion, as does the gatehouse from 1600 and the large farm buildings located west of the castle.
 A chapel in the west wing was in its current form designed in 1754.

+Today

+The estate covers 722 hectares od land of which 509 hecates are farmland, 17 hectares are meadows, 78 hecates are bogland and 8 hectares are parkland and lake.

 In the 21st century

 Borreby Castle is owned by and managed as a modern agricultural estate with a large production of biomass for power stations on Zealand.
 There is public access free of charge to the outer courtyard and park with views of the historical buildings.
 The castle is also open for tours on prior notification.

 The castle is also used as a cultural venue.
 Borreby Art Gallery is based in the former courthouse as well as some former stables.
 Borreby Theatre with a capacity of 450 spectators is currently under construction in a former barn, and other buildings will house a restaurant and café.